 Degree: BS in Technology Management

-Montana Tech offers a BS in Business and Industrial Technology – with an academic emphasis in Industrial Management (IM).
-Montana Tech’s degree in technology management prepares students for rewarding careers in health care, finance, education, petroleum, or transportation, to name a few.
-Degree candidates enrolled in Montana Tech’s technology management degrees take classes that cover these topics – systems integration, database modeling, project management, evidence-based decision making, information value chain, and business process analysis, to name a few.
+Montana Tech offers a Bachelor of Science (BS) in Business and Information Technology.
+Montana Tech’s degree prepares students for rewarding careers in health care, finance, education, petroleum, or transportation, to name a few.
+Degree candidates enrolled in Montana Tech’s technology program will take classes that cover these topics – systems integration, database modeling, project management, evidence-based decision making, information value chain, and business process analysis, to name a few.